 School of Pharmacy and Pharmaceutical Sciences

-The SOPPS currently offers a graduate-level pharmacy program culminating in the professional degree of Doctor of Pharmacy (PharmD).
-This program will prepare graduates with the professional competencies for entry-level pharmacy practice in any setting; to ensure optimal medication therapy outcomes, patient safety and patient-centered team-based care; and to satisfy the educational requirements for licensure as a pharmacist.
-Binghamton’s program develops caring professionals with the knowledge, skills, attitudes and values required for the ethical and effective practice of pharmacy.
+The School of Pharmacy and Pharmaceutical Sciences currently offers a graduate-level pharmacy program culminating in the professional degree of Doctor of Pharmacy (PharmD).
+This program prepares graduates with the professional competencies for entry-level pharmacy practice in any setting; to ensure optimal medication therapy outcomes, patient safety and patient-centered team-based care; and to satisfy the educational requirements for licensure as a pharmacist.
+Binghamton University's PharmD program develops caring professionals with the knowledge, skills, attitudes and values required for the ethical and effective practice of pharmacy.
 The PharmD program has three objectives: (1) to educate skilled pharmacists to serve their communities with competence and compassion and in an ethical manner, (2) to promote public health by educating pharmacists to provide drug information and education and (3) to develop skills in pharmacy management, medication distribution and control and in counseling of patients on medications.

 On December 13, 2016, the New York State Board of Regents authorized Binghamton University to award the PharmD degree.
 The New York State Education Department reviewed the program and registered it for professional purposes on February 6, 2017.
 Registration was renewed June 25, 2018 and will be extended annually until the next review.

 Thomas J. Watson School of Engineering and Applied Science